robleroni/Puerro/docs/05-MVC.md

 An alternative is to create a reactive global data store, which emits events, when data changes.
 This global store has to be accessible from every view and controller to retrieve and set values.

-The Puerro library offers the `ObservableObject` constructor function.
-An `ObservableObject` instance provides a data store which is subscribable on each property of the object but also the . **TODO: Continue...?**
+The Puerro library offers the [`ObservableObject`](../src#observableobject) constructor function.
+An `ObservableObject` has the same functionality as an `Observable` with the addition that each property is seperatly subscribable as well.

 ```js
 import { ObservableObject } from 'puerro';